-In the U.S. diagnostic imaging market, our main competitors include Siemens, Philips, Canon, and Hologic.
+In the U.S. diagnostic imaging market, our main competitors are Siemens, Philips, Toshiba, and Hologic.
 Key competitive factors in the market include price, quality, finance availability, delivery speed, service and support, innovation, distribution network, breadth of product and service offerings and brand name recognition.
 GEHC is a leading competitor in this market.

 In the IT segment, our primary competitors in the healthcare IT VAR business are Agfa Healthcare, McKesson, Philips, Carestream Health and other independent software providers.
 Key competitive factors are brand recognition, quality, radiology workflow solutions, scalability and service and support capability.
 We are able to capitalize on the brand recognition of GEHC, a leader in healthcare software solutions.
-In the managed network services business our primary competition includes, but is not limited to, organizations who have a presence in most of the major markets for the following products and services; network services, managed services, security services and healthcare applications.
-Several of those competitors, many of which are our vendors, are: Verizon, AT&T, CenturyLink, IBM and Cisco Resellers, Siemens, Epic, small regional IT integrators and large company internal IT departments.
+In the managed network services business our primary competition includes, but is not limited to, organizations whom have a presence in most of the major markets for the following products and services; network services, managed services, security services and healthcare applications.
+Several of those competitors are; Verizon, AT&T, CenturyLink, IBM and Cisco Resellers, Siemens, Epic, small regional IT integrators and large company internal IT departments.

-Though we believe that we are the industry leader of external counterpulsation technology, our competitors in our EEC[®] business are Renew Group Pte.
-Ltd and Scottcare Cardiovascular Solutions in the United States, and internationally PSK-Health Sci-Tech Development Co., Ltd., with which we have formed a joint venture to co-market external counterpulsation products in the international market.
+Though we believe that we are the industry leader of external counterpulsation technology, our competitors in our EECP® business are Renew Group Pte.
+Ltd and Scottcare Cardiovascular Solutions in the United States, and internationally PSK-Health Sci-Tech Development Co., Ltd., with which we have formed a joint venture to comarket external counterpulsation products in the international market.

 In the ambulatory monitoring system business, there are numerous competitors of various size and strength.
-The BioxTM series is among the few from China with CE Mark certification, CFDA approval, US FDA clearances as well as Health Canada listing, which are among the most important qualifications to market and sell the products around the world.
+The Biox[TM] series is among few from China with CE Mark certification, CFDA approval, US FDA clearances as well as Health Canada listing, which are among the most important qualifications to market and sell the products around the world.